Uncertainty Principles and Non-local Black Holes: Introduction

 Effects of non-locality in spacetime can manifest in various ways, but, in general, they introduce a fundamental `fuzziness' to the gravitational field related to GR and a characteristic length, either at very small or very large scales.
 This concept is similar to that implied by modifications of the Heisenberg Uncertainty Principle, namely the Generalized Uncertainty Principle (GUP) and the Extended Uncertainty Principle (EUP).
-The former can be derived from a variety of QG theories and affects black hole physics at the Planck scale \cite{kempf:hilbert,adler:gravity,veneziano:stringy,witten:reflections,scardigli:gedanken,gross:string,amati:spacetime,yoneya:interpretation,ashtekar:quantum,hossain:background,isi:self-completeness,majid:scaling,maggiore:generalized,maggiore:algebraic,maggiore:quantum,adler:generalized,chen:remnants,tawfik:generalized,carr:generalized,carr:correspondence,carr:black,koppel:generalized,carr:sub-planckian,amelino-camelia:thermodynamics}, while the latter plays a role at astrophysical or cosmological scales \cite{kempf:hilbert,bambi:natural,mignemi:extended,zhu:influence,mureika:extended}.
+The former can be derived from a variety of QG theories and affects black hole physics at the Planck scale \cite{kempf:hilbert,adler:gravity,veneziano:stringy,witten:reflections,scardigli:gedanken,gross:string,amati:spacetime,yoneya:interpretation,ashtekar:quantum,hossain:background,isi:self-completeness,majid:scaling,maggiore:generalized,maggiore:algebraic,maggiore:quantum,adler:generalized,chen:remnants,tawfik:generalized,carr:generalized,carr:correspondence,carr:black,koppel:generalized,carr:sub-planckian,amelino-camelia:thermodynamics}, while the latter plays a role at astrophysical or cosmological scales \cite{kempf:hilbert,bambi:natural,mignemi:extended,zhu:influence,mureika:extended,pantig:extended}.
 In both cases, GUP and EUP provide corrections to the uncertainty which is intrinsic to any measurements made on matter fields.
 This additional `fuzziness' of matter manifests itself at characteristic length scales, either in the UV or IR regimes.
+This extra uncertainty in either the position or momentum space directly translates into an additional non-local behaviour of particles, whose intrinsic delocalisation in spacetime produces observable gravitational effects beyond the classical picture of Einstein gravity.
+Therefore, QG effects demand a reconsideration of gravitational physics especially in regimes where GR exhibits theoretical deficiencies, like the UV limit of black hole or wormhole solutions and the IR dynamics of dark matter.
+For example, the GUP occurs in many interesting astrophysical systems which have been extensively studied in the context of modified theories of gravity \cite{mondal:entropy,battista:generalized,rani:casimir,joshi:hamiltonian,malekolkalami:null,ali:entropy,christiansen:new,capozziello:null,capozziello:avoiding}.